sjkrieg/growhonsup/README.md

 ```

 ### Debugging note
-Please note that on the sample input or on small inputs, you may run this code twice and get two graphs with slightly different numbers of nodes.
-This is because we use a Python multiprocessing queue, so sometimes nodes are processed in different order.
-This means that even with a fixed random seed the noise samples taken in the information gain calculation can be slightly different.
-The differences in the resulting graph are very minor.
+Please note that on the sample input or other small inputs, you may run this code twice and get two graphs with slightly different numbers of nodes.
+This is because we use a Python multiprocessing queue, so on two program runs the same node can be processed by different workers.
+This means that the noise samples taken in the information gain calculation can be slightly different.
+This will only affect nodes that are very close to the significance threshold, so differences in the resulting graph are very minor.

 ## Authors